vycke/feo-css/docs/content/switcher.md

 source: https://github.com/kevtiq/bace-css/blob/main/src/layout/_switcher_.scss
 ---

-The `.switcher` class allows for a responsive grouping of element to automatically switch from horizontal alignment to vertical alignment, based on the width of the elements.
+The `.switcher` class allows for a responsive grouping of element to automatically switch from horizontal alignment to vertical alignment, based on the width of the parent container.

 ![](/img/switcher.png)